xebialabs/xl-kube-workshop/part-2/lab-5-install-deploy.md

 ```shell
 xl kube install --dry-run --local-repo ./xl-op-blueprints
 ```

-Use the following answers (example on the Azure):

 ⚠️ In order not to overstretch the cluster during our workshop, please make sure to use a maximum of two master and worker replicas, and tweak the rest of the resources also as indicated below.